Basic Education and Gender Equality - Country Programme 2010-2015

 Early Learning: Since 2009, UNICEF has supported the establishment of 94 ECD centres in 7 districts (serving approximately 3,700 children), with UNICEF supporting the initial investment (teacher training, school furniture and educational supplies), whilst district authorities (complemented by parents’ contributions) covered the operational costs.
 In this way, UNICEF is demonstrating a sustainable model for scaling up within the existing education system.
 Based on the UNICEF-promoted model, a Government decree was issued in 2011 to instruct 30 districts to establish a total of 150 ECD centers by 2016, fully supported by the local budget.
 At policy level, UNICEF has supported system development, including Early Learning and Development Standards (ELDS) and a comprehensive analysis on the financial mechanism for pre-primary education for the introduction of Per-Capita-Financing (PCF) for state-kindergartens, which has laid a solid foundation for a nation-wide scaling up of the alternative models.

-WASH in Schools and Life-Skills-Based Education (LSBE): UNICEF has contributed to increasing Government capacity in providing safe and healthy learning environments for children, as well as enhancing the relevance of education contents.
+Quality of Education: UNICEF has contributed to increasing Government capacity in providing safe and healthy learning environments for children, as well as enhancing the relevance of education contents.
 UNICEF has supported more than 400 schools for WASH in Schools interventions, and assisted the WASH in School Working Group in MoE to develop national WASH in Schools guidelines.
 UNICEF has also supported the implementation of the national Healthy Life Style Programme for secondary school students (grade 7-9) in over 500 schools, and trained over 2,000 grade 7-9 teachers.
 In addition, UNICEF has supported Disaster Risk Reduction activities at schools to help children to be better prepared for emergency situations.
 All these activities have resulted not only in making schools more attractive and enjoyable, but also enhancing children’s competencies and potential to take active roles in the society in future.

 UNICEF Actions on Education